Strange Magic (film): Plot

 Dawn falls in love with Bog due to the potion, and Bog has her imprisoned for his own sanity.
 Marianne arrives and fights with Bog to return her sister.
 When she realizes the severity of the situation, the two of them begin to find common interests.
 When they consult Sugar Plum for an antidote, she explains that true love will negate the effects of the potion.
 Bog hadn't known this, as he refused to listen to Sugar Plum after his failed attempt with the love potion years before.
 A mutual attraction begins to develop between Marianne and Bog, but only Griselda sees it.

 Sunny recovers the potion from the imp and gives it to Roland as they march on to the castle.
 Bog sees this and suspects that Marianne had set him up, breaking his heart again as he leaves her stranded in a spider web.
 She escapes and joins in the battle taking place at the castle.
 Sunny frees Sugar Plum, Dawn, and the love-stricken forest creatures that the imp had hit with the love potion.

 In the escape, Bog holds the mouth of his den open long enough for everyone to escape.
 He survives, to Marianne's relief, and Sunny reveals his true feelings to Dawn.
 After realizing her love for Sunny, the spell of the love potion breaks, and the two kiss.
 Roland returns after appearing to fall to his death, love potion in hand.
 He sprays Marianne, much to the dismay of Bog, and she appears to be under the spell and begins singing.
 Sugar Plum holds a very outraged Bog back and urges him to wait and watch.
 While going in for a kiss, Marianne punches Roland, who falls into the crevice after being sprayed with the falling love potion.
 It is revealed that the potion didn't work on Marianne because she is already in love with someone else.
 Bog and Marianne finally admit their feelings for each other and kiss.

-After the credits, Roland returns to his warriors and has fallen madly in love with a female insect who Griselda had presented to Bog as a potential wife earlier in the movie, much to his warriors’ disgust.
+In a post-credits scene, Roland returns to his warriors and has fallen madly in love with a female insect who Griselda had presented to Bog as a potential wife earlier in the movie, much to his warriors’ disgust.